 Screening for Mutations that may cause Familial Pulmonary Fibrosis

-The Lung Regeneration Center offers a comprehensive list of genetic screening tests for checking mutations in genes that lead to familial lung diseases.
+The Lung Regeneration Center offers a comprehensive list of genetic screening tests to detect mutations in genes that lead to familial lung diseases.
 Tests for the following genes are currently available to screen for congenital autosomal recessive & autosomal dominant interstitial lung diseases:

 ABCA3, FLCN, SFTPB, SFTPC,CSFR2A, CSFR2B, COPA,TSC1, TTF1, TSC2, DOCK8, STAT3, FoxF1, PGM3, SPINK5, METRS, MRS, MTRNS, CMT2U, ILFS2, ILLD, mENA, NISBD2, RTEL1, PIG61, ERBB, ERBB1, HER1, SPG70, TERC, TERT & PARN